TheC00lestK1dd/TheC00lestK1dd/README.md

 I love roleplaying , I will gladly roleplay with you if you ask or even drag me into an ongoing one !
 I can be embarrassed by how I roleplay though .

+I love matching profile pictures , statuses , etc !!
+If you ask me to match , I will gladly accept it unless I am already matching with someone ,, which you will know because I would have it stated somewhere ..

-I adore being gifted skins ,, I will cherish any skin you make for / gift to me ..
-I appreciate you putting effort into something for me !!
+I adore being gifted skins , I will cherish any skin you make for / gift to me .
+I appreciate you putting effort into something for me !

-I'm a void-sharing yumeshipper of white , brown , mafioso , and MANY more .
-I do not like ' doubles ' of my yumeships either unless they are my familial yumeships , which I am hyper-sharing towards !
+I'm a void-sharing yumeshipper of white , brown , mafioso , and MANY more ..
+I do not like ' doubles ' of my yumeships either unless they are my familial yumeships ,, which I am hyper-sharing towards !!

-don't worry , you can still interact with me if you fall under the yumeship thing ,, just be wary when doing so !!
+don't worry , you can still interact with me if you fall under the yumeship thing , just be wary when doing so !

+I see myself as an online parental / sibling figure ,, as shown by the family-related terms on my pronouns.cc ..
+I will gladly adopt you or be a sibling figure if you ask !!